titumozammel/5r-cascade-framework/README.md

 ↓
 **Sustainable Business Value**

+This representation describes the **architectural relationship and contribution pathway**.
+It does not imply that every organizational intervention must pass mechanically through every layer or that 3C and 5R constitute a rigid universal sequence.

 ### Architectural Definitions

 **Human Energy Economics (HEE)** is the theory and economic lens concerned with organizational capacity and sustainable execution.

 **Organizational Excellence Operating System (OEOS)** is the broader management and operating architecture through which HEE principles are translated into organizational practice.

-**Operational Silence Framework (OSF)** is a focused framework within OEOS for systematically identifying, reducing, and preventing unnecessary recurring operational demand and the capacity consumption it creates.
+**Operational Silence Framework (OSF)** is a focused framework within OEOS for systematically identifying, reducing, eliminating, replacing, re-engineering, and preventing unnecessary recurring operational demand and the capacity consumption it creates.

-**3C** provides the strategic lens for determining **WHERE** attention and intervention should occur.
+**3C Strategic Approach** provides the strategic lens for determining **WHERE** attention and intervention should occur through the contexts of **Source, Dependency, and Constraint**.

-**5R Cascade Framework** provides the tactical decision method for determining **HOW** identified recurring demand should be treated.
+**5R Cascade Framework** provides the tactical decision method for determining **HOW** identified recurring operational demand should be treated.

 ---